Avebury Stone Circle

 Attraction Type: Prehistoric Site

-Location: 6 m W Marlborough on the A4361
+Location: 6 miles west of Marlborough on the A4361

 National Trust - see also: National Trust memberships (official website link)